-Welcome to the Central Oregon Aviation Safety page. This page is dedicated to information useful to pilots flying in Central Oregon.

 Leading Edge Aviation Safety Management System

-LEA encourages everyone to report any safety issues (actions or conditions) that involves safety at the Bend airport to their Safety Management System.
+LEA encourages everyone to report any safety issues (actions or conditions) that involves safety at the Bend airport.

 Central Oregon Airports (public access)

 Please realize that 2 Central Oregon airports have right-hand traffic patterns for one of their runways (BDN & S21).
 Many aircraft show up and fly incorrect patterns, creating problems.
 It is obvious those pilots failed to plan properly.
 Please do proper preflight planning.

 Bend CTAF on LiveATC.net You can listen to Bend traffic calls online now.
 Yet another reason to use good and proper radio procedures.